 The Research & Analytics Division in the Center for Livable Communities provide support in a variety of ways to planning staff, local governments, planning partners, and the general public.
 Geographic Information Science (GIS) is an ever-growing discipline that combines database information with geographic features for powerful display and analysis.
 GIS requires hardware, software, data and people to create effective tools that can be used to view, query, analyze and map our region and world.

 Geographic Information System (GIS) Data

-ARC Research & Analytics publishes many GIS datasets for download as part of the Atlanta Region Information System (ARIS).
+ARC Research & Analytics publishes many GIS datasets for download or consume through services and hosted on the ARC Open Data site.

 Additionally, through partnerships with Neighborhood Nexus and the Open Indicators Consortium, the open source mapping and visualization platform known as Weave has been developed.
 A main Weave map with over 600 variables has been created, as well as maps for Public Health, CRCT scores and more.